How To Choose The Best Face Mask

 The ideal mask for you depends upon your health, age, profession, and geography.
 A good face mask is primarily the equipment of medical personnel, scientists, carpenters, spray painters, food service, and other industry workers.
 To keep from breathing in unwanted contaminates, it should cover both nose and mouth.

 As a result of the coronavirus, face masks are part of standard attire for the general population.
 New Yorkers must cover their noses and mouths with a mask or cloth face covering when in a public space where they cannot socially distance.
 There are similar laws around the world.
 Children under age 2 or those who cannot “medically tolerate” the mask are exempt in New York.
 In Kentucky, children who are 5 or younger and any person with a disability, or a physical or mental impairment, that prevents them from safely wearing a face covering are exempt.
-Rapidly changing personal protective equipment (PPE) mandates are resulting in some confusion within hospitals and a global mask shortage.
+Rapidly changing personal protective equipment (PPE) mandates are resulting in compliance confusion and a mask shortage in many hospitals.

 If you can get your hands on one, which is best for public use?
 The variety of different face masks and other PPE is mind boggling.
 This page presents the most useful categories of masks available to control the spread of viruses.